 Population estimates for people experiencing homelessness are very difficult to quantify.
 Census information is often unreliable due to the difficulty of efficiently counting a population without permanent residences.
-Given this impediment, population numbers for the homeless are often derived from local estimates of the homeless and anecdotal information but only 5 persons were counted in 2020.
-In 2020, 63,706 homeless people were counted in Los Angeles County
+Given this impediment, population numbers for the homeless are often derived from local estimates of the homeless and anecdotal information

-The 2020 Greater Los Angeles Homeless Count, conducted by the Los Angeles Homeless Service Authority, includes a count of people experiencing homelessness on the street and in shelters.
-The count identified 161 homeless persons with 32 sheltered and
+The 2020 Greater Los Angeles Homeless Count, conducted by the Los Angeles Homeless Service